jmbuhr/ShinyLipids/README.md

 status](https://travis-ci.com/jannikbuhr/ShinyLipids.svg?token=czApY9arsWuqNrp7yAYj&branch=master)
 <!-- badges: end -->

-A remake of ShinyLipids with consistent coding, documentation and improved functionality.
+A remake of ShinyLipids with a focus on consistent coding, documentation, improved functionality and above all, user-friendlyness.

 ## What is ShinyLipids?